transcelerate/ddf-home/tools.md

 See the **Sponsor Company DDF Transformation Tools** information on this page.
 Other stakeholder tools are forthcoming.

-For guidance and information on DDF, click [Getting Started](getting-started.md).
+For guidance and information on getting started with DDF, click [Getting Started](getting-started.md).

 ## Sponsor Company DDF Transformation Tools
 The purpose of the Sponsor Company DDF Transformation Tools is to help sponsor companies manage the changes associated with adopting DDF.